Package 'NNS'

 dim.red.method

-options: ("cor", "NNS.dep", "NNS.caus", "all", "equal", numeric vector, NULL) method for determining synthetic X* coefficients.
+options: ("cor", "NNS.dep", "NNS.caus", "all", "equal", numeric vector, NULL) method for determining synthetic X* coefficients (per Dana and Dawes (2004)).
 Selection of a method automatically engages the dimension reduction regression.
 The default is NULL for full multivariate regression. (dim.red.method = "NNS.dep") uses NNS.dep for nonlinear dependence weights, while (dim.red.method = "NNS.caus") uses NNS.caus for causal weights. (dim.red.method = "cor") uses standard linear correlation for weights. (dim.red.method = "all") averages all methods for further feature engineering. (dim.red.method = "equal") uses unit weights.
 Alternatively, user can specify a numeric vector of coefficients.

 tau